The Business Case…

 “Will this person help me make, or save more money?”

-5 Solid, bottom-line enhancing reason to hire a person with behavioral health disability
+5 Solid, bottom-line enhancing reason to hire a person with a behavioral health disability

 - If you are a US Company and hire a person with a disability you may qualify for the Federal Work Opportunities Tax Credit amounting to $2,400 (WTOC renewed through 2014) Go to www.wa.gov/esd/wotc for forms and instructions to apply.